krh5058/RDK/README.md

 - Use Client to generate dots or worker?
 	- How to access new created dots?

 - New method: DotGen.
 Output is dot.
 It first creates a randomized dot vector, then it randomly draws a pattern type.
-If the pattern typeâ€™s count has exceeded the count limit, then it will redraw until it finds another.
+If the pattern typeÕs count has exceeded the count limit, then it will redraw until it finds another.
 DotGet has a set of for loops to generate dot motion for each stereo display, at each frame, and for each pattern.
 After parsing a dot index based on coherence value, it evaluates coherent dots then incoherent.
 For each set, it will run through the list of function handles outlined in ExpSet.
 For each function, an argument list is generated and by using exp.nomen, converts the shorthand argument list into actual variable calls.
 The expected function output, function handle, and argument list are fed into eval() for every function call.
-Afterwards, cohdot and incohdot matrices are combined and rewrites the â€˜dotâ€™ variable.
+Afterwards, cohdot and incohdot matrices are combined and rewrites the ÔdotÕ variable.
 - Removed dot.init.
 Relocated randomized initial dot vector to DotGen
 - Organized experimental coherence conditions to separate pattern structures.
 - Added exp.nomen to convert string values of function handles into variable string calls